State approves Goodwill Hawaii charter school in West Oahu

 The State Public Charter School Commission has approved Goodwill Hawaii’s application to open a charter school in West Oahu for students in grades 9–12.

-Goodwill Hawaii announced Monday that the Kapolei Charter School by Goodwill Hawaii is set to open next July.
+Goodwill Hawaii announced Monday that the Kapolei Charter School (KCS) by Goodwill Hawaii is set to open next July.
 Enrollment will begin in 2017.

 “We are extremely pleased with the charter school commission’s decision and excited for the opportunity to provide a first-class educational alternative for West Oahu families,” Laura Smith, Goodwill Hawaii president and CEO, said in a statement.
 “The idea for the Kapolei Charter School began because of the limited options available to students who have struggled in a traditional high school setting.”